-The Office of Public Relations is the official source of information for media representatives.
+Media Relations and Social Media is the official source of information for media representatives.
 All news releases on behalf of the university are issued by that office.

-2. Cultural events (arts, music, theatre, lectures) and student-sponsored events open to the public are publicized by the office of public relations, working in coordination with a designated person within each area.
+1. Cultural events (arts, music, theatre, lectures) and student-sponsored events open to the public are publicized, working in coordination with a designated person within each area.

-4. In the event of a news story, from a minor negative happening to a rumor to a true crisis* situation, it is the job of public relations to:
+3. In the event of a news story, from a minor negative happening to a rumor to a true crisis* situation, it is the job of media relations to:

-5. In the event that other university officials are not available for comment, the director of public relations serves as the designated university spokesperson.
+4. In the event that other university officials are not available for comment, media relations serves as the designated university spokesperson.

 *A crisis is an unforeseen critical event, violent or non-violent, caused by nature, by accidents or by deliberate acts, about which the media and the public will expect information.